Understanding the Risks

 2. The dividend rate can change

-STRC’s rate is reviewed monthly under a rules-based framework; SATA’s is reviewed monthly at the issuer’s discretion.
-Rates have only moved upward so far, but both mechanisms permit downward adjustments in defined circumstances.
-The yield you see today is not locked in for life — your income from these instruments can fall as well as rise.
+STRC’s rate is reviewed monthly under a rules-based framework, and SATA’s monthly at the issuer’s discretion; both mechanisms permit downward adjustments in defined circumstances, even though rates have only moved upward so far.
+BMNP’s 9.50% is fixed at issue, so it has no monthly reset — but its board could still adjust it under the terms of the security.
+Either way, the yield you see today is not locked in for life: your income from these instruments can fall as well as rise.

 3. Crypto-collateral volatility